 Technologies of Sexuality: Vaccine Politics, Sexual Education, and the Relational Constructions of Complex Responsibilities

 This research is supported by a Doctoral Award from the Social Science & Humanities Research Council (SSHRC) as well two Ontario Graduate Scholarship (OGS).
-This dissertation has three main foci:

 The Dynamics of Knowledge Production